smubia/smubia/_pages/about/index.md

 <h3><a href="https://www.linkedin.com/in/vikram-sanghi-676168102">Vikram Sanghi</a></h3>

 Vikram is currently learning data science and exploring ways to provide solutions leveraging on analytics to solve business problems mostly related to Operations, Logistics and Finance.
 He feels that a community like BIA is necessary to bridge the gap from where we are to be able to leverage the power of analytics to ameliorate our surroundings with better decisions.

-After all the choice is always ours.
+He loves reading books and few of his top picks are The Catcher in the rye, Outliers, Blink and The Tipping Point.
+He likes to explore common applicable theories in diffeent disciplines to solve the problems, so if you are interested in drawing synergies to crack problems hit him up.

 <h3><a href="https://www.linkedin.com/in/lee-tze-yiing-86511b123/">Lee Tze Yiing</a></h3>